Novo cuts sales forecast after U.S. contract losses

 SALES GROWTH DISAPPOINTS

-Indeed, growing the Nordic region's second-biggest company by value after Norway's Statoil (STL.OL) is getting tougher, especially after a decision by the U.S. Food and Drug Administration last year to delay approval of Tresiba, Novo's new long-acting insulin.
+Indeed, growing the Nordic region's biggest company by value is getting tougher, especially after a decision by the U.S. Food and Drug Administration last year to delay approval of Tresiba, Novo's new long-acting insulin.

 Novo said recruitment for the cardiovascular outcomes trial for Tresiba was progressing ahead of plans and the company expects to have sufficient data to support an interim analysis by mid-2015.